 Indiana Lottery Winnings Deduction

+This deduction no longer available effective tax year 2016.
+You may still claim the deduction if you are filing a prior year return.
 If you win any prize money from the Indiana Hoosier Lottery Commission, either by winning an instant game, an online game such as Hoosier Lotto, Powerball, Lucky 5, Daily 3 & 4, Max 5, etc., you must report those winnings as income on your federal income tax return.
 Most of these winnings are fully taxable by Indiana.
 However, some of the winnings may be exempt from Indiana tax.
 Also, annuity payments received for drawings held before July 1, 2002, are exempt from Indiana tax.